 Luthier and Owner

-Matthew is a restorer and instrument builder, and part owner of Grand Rapids Violins, LLC.
+Matthew is an award winning instrument builder and restorer, and part owner of Grand Rapids Violins, LLC.
 As a string musician, he understands the unique requirements of his clientele and enjoys the process of finding and then meeting their needs.
 He has extensive background in the music industry, first as a player and then as a luthier.

 He received a Bachelor’s of Music from Grand Valley State University and a Master’s of Music in bass performance from the University of Cincinnati College-Conservatory of Music.
 He also has a degree in luthiery from the Violin Making School of America in Salt Lake City.